Bats at the Beach

-Bats at the Beach is a New York Times bestselling picture book by Brian Lies.
+Bats at the Beach is a 2006 picture book by Brian Lies.
 In the book, bats flock to the beach to spend a splendid moon-lit night on the sand and in the water, echoing what people do at the beach—but in a particularly batty way.

 The message of the book is that bats are not bad.
 A portion of all copies sold went to Bat Conservation International.

 Reception

+Bats at the Beach was a New York Times bestselling picture book.